choldrim/presentation/README.md

         - Look, this ship was hit by rock in shallow water.
     - Difference Engine(差分机)
         - It was the first mechanical computer, invented by Charles Babbage, and because of this mechanical machine, Charles Babbage was considered as "father of the computer".
-        - But it's not convenient for inputing data, and he also realized there was a much more general design can be applied on this machine.
+        - But it's not convenient for data input, and he also realized there was a much more general design can be applied on this machine.
         - So, in 1833, a programmable computer was invented.
     - Analytical Engine
-        - The input of programs and data can be provided via punched cards.
+        - The input of data and programs can be provided via punched cards.
         - For output, there must be a printer for this machine, because there was no screen or projector at that time.
         - However, all the parts of this machine had to be done by hand, this was the biggest problem for a device which contained thousands of parts.
 In other words, while this machine was working, there must be a lot of operators standing by it.
         - Eventually, as you can see, this project was stopped by the decision of the British Government with cutting off financial support.